 No. The Program Track and Category fields are not required if there are no program tracks or categories that correspond to the program where the proposal will be submitted within NSF.
 In this scenario, the following read-only text will be displayed under the Program Track and/or Category section: Not applicable for the selected program.

 No. The Prime Organization Information section in a non-lead collaborative proposal project data form refers to the prime/awardee organization for the non-lead proposal.
-The non-lead proposer should select the appropriate selections based on the prime/awardee organization for its non-lead proposal when completing the Highest Degree and Institution Type fields.
+The non-lead proposer should choose the appropriate selections based on the prime/awardee organization for its non-lead proposal when completing the Highest Degree and Institution Type fields.

 Should I add subaward organizations in the Add Other Organizations section in my project data form?